larean/obsinfo/QUESTIONS_infofiles.rst

     headers from file to file.
   - CON: Would add another layer (of confusion?) to obsinfo.
 Some of the "configuration" elements

-- **Have separate files for each instrument and instrument-component** This is already done at the response level.
-Might also have separate file types for datalogger-component, preamplifier-component and sensor-component.
-Might need an overall facility.yaml file

-  - PRO: Would allow the declared instruments to be easily seen.
-Would allow updating one instrument (or component) without putting the same revision date on the others.
-Might simplify schema files
-  - CON: The common information currently at the top of each file would have to be put in a separate file.
-Would have to rethink directory (a different directory for each file type.
-If directory structure changes, would have to change file references in each file (unless there is also a dependencies.yaml file)

 - **Allow instrument-components to be specified using other formats as well**

   Such as REF, for people who are used to using that